Canizaro Library Gifts-in-Kind Acceptance Policy

 Michael Novak and Karen Laub Novak

-Theologian, author, and former U.S. ambassador, Michael Novak currently holds the George Frederick Jewett Chair in Religion and Public Policy at the American Enterprise Institute in Washington, D.C., where he is Director of Social and Political Studies.
-He has donated a very large collection of books – numbering in the thousands – to the Ave Maria University Library.
-Mr. Novak’s collection covers a wide range of topics, including theology, government, armed conflict, business, human rights, and more.
+The Honorable Michael Novak was a theologian, author, and former U.S. ambassador, who was the George Frederick Jewett Chair in Religion and Public Policy at the American Enterprise Institute in Washington, D.C., where he was Director of Social and Political Studies.
+He donated a very large collection of books – numbering in the thousands – to the Ave Maria University Library.
+Mr. Novak’s collection covered a wide range of topics, including theology, government, armed conflict, business, human rights, and more.
 In addition, Mr. Novak has donated copies of many of his own writings to our collection.
 We are also fortunate to be the recipients of the late Karen Laub Novak’s collection of art books, and we are especially grateful for the loan of Mrs. Novak’s paintings which adorn the second floor Library lobby.
+Mr. Novak passed away in early 2017.

 Daniel Pastor was a retired Air Force Major living in Vermont.
 He studied theology at the University of San Francisco and then spent some years as a teacher in Idaho.
 His military life was spent all over the world: Africa, Middle East, India, Turkey, Israel, Pakistan and Venice.
 For a number of years, he gifted the Library with a box of books almost daily.
 He donated a great and varied multitude of literature, psychology, archaeology, and history books.
 We were saddened to hear that Mr. Pastor passed away on March 29th, 2008.
 May he rest peacefully in the eternal grace of God.